gianpaolof/basic_binary_class_tf_lite/README.md

 ![immagine](https://github.com/gianpaolof/basic_binary_class_tf_lite/assets/6586650/9c897ea4-51b8-42fe-9d1e-456edd56f961)

-I think the model did a decent job in finding a pattern (as far as I know given my ultra-basic knowledge in this field)
+I think the model did a decent job in finding a pattern (as far as I know given my ultra-basic knowledge in this field) in the decision boundary plot indeed, it is possible to see that the probability of having the switch set to on increases toward the points where the dataset shows the green circle (in the boundary plot the circle is now orange).
+On the ight there is the legend explaining the values of the contour plot

 When running the app, the user can input hour/day and get class 0 or class 1 (meaning probability 0 or 1 to find the switch on/off in thet time)